-For me, engaging in self-care has been a long journey.
+For me, engaging in self-care for chronic illness has been a long journey.
 I have an extensive medical history, that includes cancer, fibromyalgia, and Lyme disease.
 The Lyme took a while to catch, so it went untreated.
 I am also a surgery survivor, having had twenty-nine of them.
 (I share this brief synopsis so you can understand a bit of what my body has been through.)

 I passionately believe in sharing stories, not comparing stories.
 Each of us is on our own journey.
 If we can glean encouragement from someone else’s journey, we may find our brave for the journey we are on.